-Explore the latest in fungal infections from The JAMA Network, including recent advances in diagnosis and treatment of cutaneous and systemic infection.
+Explore the latest in fungal infections, including recent advances in diagnosis and treatment of cutaneous and systemic infection.

 This systematic review and network meta-analsysis compares antifungal prophylaxis drugs for patients with hematological disease or who are undergoing hematopoietic stem cell transplantation (HSCT).

 An older adult presents with a solitary, well-circumscribed pink plaque with overlying yellow-white micaceous scale on the elbow at the site of a prior injury.
 What is your diagnosis?

 This population-based cohort study examines associations of voriconazole and other antifungal medications with risk of keratinocyte carcinomas in recipients of lung transplants.